fadelakin/LendingTracker/README.md

 Lending Tacker is a web app that allows you to keep track of the things you let people borrow.
 - It was created with [meteor.js](http://www.meteor.com) at [CodeDay](http://codeday.org) Chicago by [Fisher Adelakin](http://fisheradelakin.com).

-You can view the app live [here](http://lendingtracker.meteor.com).
+-You can view the app live [here](http://lendingtracker.meteor.com).